config-syncer/config-syncer/docs/tutorials/event-forwarder.md

 To add support for additional object types, please [file an issue](https://github.com/appscode/kubed/issues/new?title=Support+Object+Kind+[xyz]+in+RecycleBin).
 We are exploring ways to watch for any object deletion [here](https://github.com/appscode/kubed/issues/41).

-## Using Persistent Storage
-The installation scripts for Kubed mounts an `emptyDir` under `/tmp` path.
-This tutorial used `/tmp/kubed/trash` to store objects in recycle bin.
-If you want to use a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to recycle bin data, mount a PV and updated the `recycleBin.path` accordingly.

 ## Disable Recycle Bin
-If you would like to disable this feature, remove the `recyclebin` portion of your Kubed cluster config.
+If you would like to disable this feature, remove the `eventForwarder` portion of your Kubed cluster config.
 Then update the `kubed-config` Secret and restart Kubed operator pod(s).

 ## Cleaning up